dspinellis/awesome-msr/README.md

 A curated repository of data sets and tools that can be used for data-driven empirical software engineering, a method also known as _mining software repositories_.
 For examples of such work see the [Mining Software Repositories](http://2016.msrconf.org/#/hall-of-fame) conference.

 This list is under construction and requires your input.
 Please contribute additions through a GitHub pull request.
 (Or send me an [email](mailto:dds@aueb.gr) if you find that too cumbersome.)
+The additions you specify should be genuinely useful to MSR researchers; the objective of this list is utility rather than comprehensiveness.

 For more awesome lists, see [awesome](https://github.com/sindresorhus/awesome).